lovellbrian/lovellbrian.github.io/_posts/2023-10-02-BYODImage.md

 ![Alt text](/images/image-39.png)

-This window contains good information about how to use `wsl`.
-You can simply close this window for now.
+This window contains good information about how to use `wsl`, but you can simply close this window for now.

 Back in the console window, type the following: